 - If you don’t have a canning pot, just use a large pot and place a metal trivet on the bottom. (the water needs to circulate around and under each jar)

 - If your tomatoes are muddy and dirty wash them in the bathtub.
-If they only have a bit of surface dirt, just wipe them with a dishtowel.
+If a few only have a bit of surface dirt, just wipe them with a dishtowel.

 - Some people also add in a basil leaf to infuse basil flavour into the sauce.
 I do not.